ideabosque/suitetalk_connector/README.md

 - `item_types` (for `get_items`): A list of item record types to be retrieved.
 - `custom_fields` (for `get_items`): A dictionary of custom fields and their values to be used as conditions for retrieving data.

-Feel free to customize the method parameters based on your specific use case.